 By Luke Brynley-Jones, Social Media Consultant, Our Social Times

-Luke Brynley-Jones runs Our Social Times, the social media marketing blog and events company.
+Luke Brynley-Jones runs Our Social Times, a social media marketing consultancy and events company.
 He’s hosting Social CRM 2011 in London on 6th May.
 FreshBusinessThinking readers can get 10% off using the discount code: FBT10

 Watch the video below featuring Michael Crampsey, CRM Product Specialist at Sage discussing using CRM effectively and building customer relationships